 From there, Light Up Lancaster gained support from Arts Council England and grew its support from Lancashire County Council and also from Lancaster Business Improvement District (BID) and the event became Light Up Lancaster – a weekend festival of art and light incorporating the annual fireworks event.

 Light Up Lancaster is now a partnership event between Lancaster City Council and Lancaster Arts Partnership (LAP).
 The festival is supported with funding from Arts Council England, Lancaster City Council and Lancaster Business Improvement District (BID).
-Additional financial and in-kind support comes from the University of Cumbria, STORM, Better With Jam, the Duchy of Lancaster and Lancaster’s arts organisations.
+Additional financial and in-kind support comes from the University of Cumbria, Pennine Events, the Duchy of Lancaster and Lancaster’s arts organisations.

 Light Up Lancaster is proud to be part of the Light Up The North consortium.